-From the Baltimore Opera to QVC shopping channel, Executive Producer and TV Host Mike Rowe has had hundreds of jobs and relished his role as a chronic freelancer.
-He’s best known as the “dirtiest man on TV,” a title he earned on the hit TV series Dirty Jobs, where he completed 300 different jobs traversing all 50 states and transformed cable television into a landscape of swamps, sewers, and coal mines.
-He has narrated hundreds of documentaries about space, nature, dinosaurs, serial killers, and how stuff works.
+From the Baltimore Opera to QVC shopping channel, Executive Producer, Host, and Author Mike Rowe has had hundreds of jobs and relished his role as a chronic freelancer.
+He’s best known as the “dirtiest man on TV,” a title he earned on the hit TV series Dirty Jobs, where he traversed all 50 states; completed 300 different jobs; and transformed cable television into a landscape of swamps, sewers, and coal mines.
+He has narrated hundreds of documentaries about space, nature, dinosaurs, and how stuff works.
+As a public speaker, Fortune 500 companies routinely hire him to frighten employees with stories of maggot farmers and sheep castrators.
 He has also forged a handful of partnerships with iconic brands and filmed a boatload of Ford commercials.

 Most recently, you can find Mike on Facebook’s groundbreaking series Returning the Favor, where he searches for remarkable people making a difference in their communities and helps give back to those who pay it forward with humor, heart, and surprise.
 You can also watch him on the TV series Somebody’s Gotta Do It on TBN where Mike introduces viewers to innovators, do-gooders, and entrepreneurs who march to the beat of a different drum.
 Or you can listen to him on The Way I Heard It, America’s #1 short-form podcast of five-minute mysteries for the curious mind with a short attention span.
 Mike gives a different take on people and events that you thought you knew, from pop culture to politics, Hollywood to history.
 His book, The Way I Heard It, is a companion to his podcast; and it’s a collection of 35 mysteries that are part of a larger mosaic—a memoir full of recollections, sharp observations, and behind-the-scene moments from Mike’s life and career.